rowanoulton/sass-slicer/README.md

-#### Media Types
+### Media Types

-Based on the [W3C Media document](http://www.w3.org/TR/CSS2/media.html), there are a total of 10 media types we use:
+Based on the [W3C Media Queries 4 Draft](http://dev.w3.org/csswg/mediaqueries/#media-types), there are a total of 4 media types we use:

 - all
-- braille
-- embossed
-- handheld
 - print
-- projection
 - screen
 - speech

+### Browser Support

+- Google Chrome (obviously)
+- Mozilla Firefox
-- tty
+- Safari
-- tv
+- Opera
+- Internet Explorer 9+ (surprisingly)

 ## Changelog